jonathanreveille/project3_OC/README.md

 ### Launch the game
 #### In terminal mode :
-2. a) Set yourself at the root of the project (maze.2.2.1/)
-*  Write in your command line :
+Same steps above except the last one will be
-`python -m app`
+* `python -m app` instead of `python -m macgyver`

 ### Licence: